talitore/lh3/docs/prd.md

    - `spec/factories/rsvps.rb` and `spec/factories/photos.rb` similarly.

 3. **Unit / Model Specs**
    - **User Model**: ensure token validations, Pundit role (e.g. “admin?\`).
    - **Event Model**:
      - Validations for `run_number` uniqueness, presence.
      - `geocoded_by :address` actually sets `latitude`/`longitude`.
      - `rsvp_count`, `attendance_count`, etc.

    - **Rsvp Model**:
      - Validations on `status`.
      - Associations with `User` & `Event`.

    - **Photo Model**:
      - Validates presence of `image_url`.
      - After create, enqueues `PhotoResizingJob`.

 4. **Controller Specs**
    - `spec/controllers/events_controller_spec.rb`:
      - GET #index returns 200 and renders Inertia props with correct JSON shape.
      - POST #create with valid params increases `Event.count` by 1.
      - Pundit prohibits non‐admin from editing another user’s event.

    - `spec/controllers/rsvps_controller_spec.rb`:
      - POST #create with valid event and user sets `status: “yes”`.
      - PATCH #update updates `attended_at`.

    - `spec/controllers/photos_controller_spec.rb`:
      - POST #create returns 201 and enqueues a background job.

-5. **System (Feature) Specs with Capybara**

-   - Simulate a user logging in, going to “New Event,” filling out the form, submitting, and seeing the event appear in the feed.
-   - Test:

-     1. **RSVP Flow**

-        - User sees “RSVP” button on the event card.
-        - Click → button text changes to “Cancel RSVP” and the rsvp_count increments.

-     2. **Attendance Flow**

-        - Navigate to event’s Show page on the event date.
-        - Click “Mark Me Present” → sees confirmation with time.

-     3. **Photo Upload**

-        - On Show page, click “Upload Photo,” choose a local test image, and see the image appear in the gallery grid.

-     4. **Geocoding**

-        - In New Event form, type “1234 Some Trail Rd” → choose address suggestion → On submit, verify that event.latitude is not nil.

 ---

 ## 9. Linting, Formatting & CI

 1. **RuboCop with rails-omakase**
    - Create `.rubocop.yml` at the root:

      ```yaml